Seattle's Child

 Driving time from Seattle: Three and a half hours

 Booked up?
-Mora, another National Park campground, two miles from Rialto Beach, takes reservations from Mid-June into September, and is first-come first served the rest of the season.
-You could try and make an ocean getaway at Cape Disappointment State Park, or Grayland Beach State Park.
+Mora, another National Park campground, two miles from Rialto Beach, takes reservations by blocks including six months in advance, two weeks in advance and 4 days in advance.
+Outside of the reservation season, first-come first served the rest of the season.
+You could try and make an ocean getaway at Cape Disappointment State Park (multiple campgrounds will be closed from September 16, 2024, to March 2025) or Grayland Beach State Park.

 Salt Creek Recreation Area